 Read on to see if Coinstar’s No-fee Option will work for you.

 Zero fees are crucial if you’re counting pennies (literally) and aren’t particularly keen on giving any of it up when you don’t absolutely have to.
-One way to avoid this is by using financial services that don’t charge fees like Capital One’s Fee Free Money Market account.
+One way to avoid this is by using financial services that don’t charge fees like these money market accounts.
 Their Member FDIC accounts do not charge a fee to open or keep the account open.
 And, yes, you still earn a decent return.

-Another is to choose companies that offer no fee options to customers in exchange for an alternative payout.
-Let’s see how Coinstar does just that.
+Another is to choose companies that offer no-fee options to customers in exchange for an alternative payout.
+Coinstar Exchange is a great option.

 Unfamiliar with Coinstar?
 Here’s a quick overview.